Mengzhen-Zhang/Symplectic.jl/Readme.md

 ### Beam-splitter

-The function `beamSplitter` yields a 4-by-4 symplectic matrix corresponding to a two-mode beam-splitter, with the angle specificed by the input argument.
+The function `beamSplitter` yields a 4-by-4 symplectic matrix corresponding to a two-mode beam-splitter, with the angle specified by the input argument.

 The alternative method `beamSplitter(angle, m1, m2, n)` yields a beam-splitter symplectic matrix between mode m1 and m2 in an n-mode system.
 When n is omitted, the `max(m1, m2)` will be used as the total number of modes in the system.